Contact Stephen Johnson

 Stephen Johnson is the Course Director for the MSc in Forensic Explosive and Explosion Investigation, which explores other hazardous incidents e.g. CBRN and Fire.
 He actively works with Police, Fire, OGDs and International Organisations on themes of terrorism, CBRNE, intelligence and forensic science.
-Recently this has included the FCO, ICRC, London Fire Brigade, SO15 and the International Institute of Criminal Investigation.
+This has included the FCO, ICRC, London Fire Brigade, SO15 and the International Institute of Criminal Investigation.
 He teaches on or delivers the following courses:

-· Forensic Investigation of Explosives and Explosive Devices (FIEED).
+- Forensic Investigation of Explosives and Explosive Devices

 Steve's research investigates the exploitation of forensic evidence for intelligence purposes and ranges from CBRNE detection through to Open Source Intelligence.
-He collaborates with Cardiff University, University of Maryland, Georgetown, Imperial College London, King's College London and the University of Sussex amongst others.
-Recently he supported a successful University of Sussex research bid on CBRN investigations in Syria.
-His predominant research at the moment is funded by Pool Re (The Government Back Terrorism Re-Insurance Pool), with whom he works closely on the improvement of modelling the impact and forecast of terrorism attacks.
+He has supported research with a wide range of British and American and International Universities.
+On CBRN he worked with Sussex, Bath and LSE on CBRN investigations in Syria.
+A significant phase of research was funded by Pool Re (The Government Terrorism Re-Insurance Pool), on modelling the impact and forecast of terrorism attacks.